Farage: Sarwar has introduced sectarianism into Scottish politics

 Mr Sarwar is not heard saying that, with clips showing him saying: “Pakistanis need (to be) represented in every mainstream political party in Scotland and across the UK.”

+He added: “Broadcasting this extremist material to tens of thousands of people across the UK on TV news channels is shameful, and only serves to hurt minority communities across the country.

+“The broadcasters which have carried this unchallenged propaganda have some hard questions to answer.”

-Mr Sarwar has condemned the ad as a “very deliberate dog whistle”.
+Mr Sarwar previously condemned the ad as a “very deliberate dog whistle”.

-He previously told the PA news agency that Reform UK was questioning “my identity, my belonging and my loyalty to the country in which I was born”.
+He told the PA news agency last week that Reform UK was questioning “my identity, my belonging and my loyalty to the country in which I was born”.

 He added: “I am a Scot, a proud Scot.
 Having worked in Scotland’s NHS, I want to deliver a fairer and better Scotland.